 It was nearly washed away in 2015, 60 feet of land scoured by the flood leaving it teetering on the edge.
 The road opposite was lost.
 If the castle had collapsed, the baron who owned it might have pondered how the landed gentry’s obsession with denuded uplands for grouse during the last century has made for a fast-draining catchment more likely to violently flood.

 The descent east was a real hack and stagger, steep and bouldery heather thickets, followed by a ‘shortcut’ across a fractured maze of bog (OS maps are a bit rubbish at revealing that – a reminder that I need to cross-check routes on openstreetmaps/harveys, which often have better bog representation)

 Emerging from the bog on to terra firma, from here on home it’d be trails and tracks all the way.
 I thought I’d squeeze in one last target, a castle, on the way back to Ballater.

 Dalhefour woods would not be denied: pounding some tarmac trying to beat sunset to the castle, I was drawn in to the web of russet pine-trails squirrelling through the trees, unmapped and hopefully they’d not lead me too far astray; a deer fence plunked me back on the road briefly, but an overgrown track rounded fields and climbed to a view of the castle.

-Romped down the hillside, squdged through marsh, the field o highland coos guarding the rear of the keep fortunately disinclined to challenge my passing.
-The sun had set, but enough gloaming remaining to inspect the ruin
+I romped down the hillside, squdged through marsh, and the field o highland coos guarding the rear of the keep were fortunately disinclined to challenge my passing.
+The sun had set, but enough gloaming remained to inspect the fine ruin.

 A fine relic to end the day.
 Despite the early ripped-up ‘plan’ and the resulting random meandering, a fine exploratory tour was achieved.
 Ballater square was reached perfectly as the homeward bus arrived.